 Got whale sharks on the brain?
-If you fancy yourself a swim with these gentle giants—an experience as exhilarating as it is otherworldly—then take the plunge in Southern Belize.
+If you fancy yourself a swim with these gentle giants — an experience as exhilarating as it is otherworldly — then take the plunge in Southern Belize’s Placencia in pursuit of whale sharks.
 Whether you visit Southern Belize as an avid diver, a nature enthusiast, or a novice snorkeler, the local sites won’t disappoint.
 Hit Belize’s Gladden Spit and Silk Cayes Marine Reserve from March through June, if you’re up for a little hide and seek with the giant yet docile Whale Sharks.
 That’s when they gather to feast on the spawn of the various fish, including snapper and mutton, that aggregate here to do their thing around the full moon.
 Dive in and humbly observe as a whale shark floats away into the open sea—its body resembling a marine Milky Way.
-Go in pursuit of an unforgettable experience, thanks to the experience and let’s face it, luck, of Splash Dive Center.
+Go in pursuit of an unforgettable encounter, thanks to the experience and let’s face it, luck, of Splash Dive Center.

 Snapper Spawning Season in Gladden Spit & Silk Cayes Marine Reserve

 Spotting a single one of these massive fish is normally a rare treat, but the chase has never been sweeter.
-Regardless if you sight a whale shark or not, you’re up-close and personal with its shimmering offshore Cayes and Barrier Reef—the second largest in the world.
+Regardless if you sight a whale shark or not diving Placencia, you’re up close and personal with its shimmering offshore Cayes and Barrier Reef—the second largest in the world.

 Because the whale sharks in the Gladden Spit & Silk Cayes Marine Reserve are not fed by humans, as is the case in other parts of the world, they show very little interest in swimmers and snorkelers.
 Instead, they display completely natural feeding behavior (like their characteristic filter-feeding) that is fascinating to observe.